• Phone Number740-387-9704

 According to Wickersham, the TEACH Grants program can make awards of up to $2,500 in Marion County and $500 in Morrow County.
 The decisions on how much and to whom to award grants will be made by a volunteer committee of Marion Community Foundation and its Board of Directors.

-Applications for the 2025 TEACH Grants program are available online and are due by February 28 at 11:59pm.
-Awards will be announced in May for the 2025-26 academic year.
+The 2025 TEACH Grants awards will be announced in May for the 2025-26 academic year.
 Updates will be available on the Foundation’s social media channels—Facebook, Instagram, and LinkedIn.

 Additional information is available by contacting cherylwickersham@marioncommunityfoundation.org or calling 740-387-9704.
 Marion Community Foundation is located at 504 S. State Street.
 Its offices are open weekdays 9 a.m.-5 p.m.